What is the Foundation?

 Learn more about our efforts to Change Hearts and Minds and Eliminate Hate Crimes.

 Aren’t there other groups out there that do the same work?
-Why do you exist?

 It’s true that there are several very effective LGBTQ+ groups advocating for various issues, but the Foundation has a unique perspective.
 Matt’s death was a watershed moment for our country and the world.
 It gave a face to hate crimes, especially anti-gay violence.
-Because our work is rooted in Matthew’s story, powerfully told by his parents, we bring unparalleled authenticity and relevance to the impact of hate.
+Because our work is rooted in Matt’s story, powerfully told by his parents, we bring unparalleled authenticity and relevance to the impact of hate.

 What are the Foundation’s greatest achievements?